Miloš Forman: Early life

+In his youth, Forman wanted to become a theatrical producer.
+After attending grammar school in Náchod, he went to the King George boarding school in Poděbrady, following the end of the war; fellow students included Václav Havel, the Mašín brothers, and future film-makers Ivan Passer and Jerzy Skolimowski.

+He later studied screenwriting at the Academy of Performing Arts in Prague.
+He was assistant of Alfréd Radok, creator of Laterna Magika.
+Along with fellow filmmaker and friend Passer, he left Czechoslovakia for the United States during the Warsaw Pact invasion of Czechoslovakia in summer 1968.

 Career

 Along with cinematographer Miroslav Ondříček and long-time friend from school Ivan Passer, Forman filmed the silent documentary Semafor about the Semafor theater.
 Forman's first important production was Audition, a documentary about competing singers.
 He directed several Czech comedies in Czechoslovakia.
 He was in Paris negotiating the production of his first American film during the Prague Spring in 1968.
 His employer, a Czech studio, fired him, so he decided to move to the United States.
 He moved to New York, where he later became a professor of film at Columbia University in 1978 and co-chair (with his former teacher František Daniel) of Columbia's film department.
 One of his protégés was future director James Mangold, whom he mentored at Columbia.
 He regularly collaborated with cinematographer Miroslav Ondříček.